SCOTT-HAMILTON/FakeLib/README.md

  The basic usage consists of four steps :
   1. Stacking commands that you want to run.
   2. Running them.
-  4. Extracing the resuts you're interesed in.
+  4. Extracting the resuts you're interesed in.
   5. Using the extracted results.

 In code, this would translate to